 Augustinerschule Friedberg, Educational heritage monument in Friedberg, Germany

-The school was founded in 1543 as a Latin school and originally operated within the Barfüßerkloster monastery.
-In 1581 it moved to the Augustinerkloster, where it continued to develop as an educational institution.
+The school was founded in 1543 as a Latin school and first operated inside the Barfüßerkloster monastery.
+In 1581 it moved to the Augustinerkloster, and it has carried that name ever since.

 The community of curious travelers